Lesterpaintstheworld/aider/website/docs/usage/modes.md

 # Chat modes

-aider_nova has 3 different chat modes:
+aider has 3 different chat modes:

-- `code` - aider_nova will make changes to your code to satisfy your requests.
+- `code` - aider will make changes to your code to satisfy your requests.
-- `ask` - aider_nova will answer questions about your code, but never edit it.
+- `ask` - aider will answer questions about your code, but never edit it.
-- `help` - aider_nova will answer questions about using aider_nova, configuring, troubleshooting, etc.
+- `help` - aider will answer questions about using aider, configuring, troubleshooting, etc.

-By default, aider_nova starts in "code" mode.
+By default, aider starts in "code" mode.
 As you are talking, you can send individual messages in a specific mode using `/code`, `/ask`, and `/help` commands:
 Using `/code`, `/ask`, and `/help` applies just to that particular message.
 Your next message will go back to the active mode (usually "code" mode by default).